MSc Education: Research pathway

 - Designing Educational Research (10 credits)

-In addition, you complete two option courses selected from a broad range on offer in the School.
+In addition, you complete two option courses, selected from a broad range on offer in the School.
+Option courses are subject to change each year but in the past have included:

 On successful completion of the core and option courses, you will complete a dissertation project which is a piece of independent, original research of 12,000 words.